Linhua-Sun/p4-phylogenetics/INSTALL.rst

 And then you can open ``_build/html/index.html`` with your browser.

+Or, the docs are online, at `<http://p4.nhm.ac.uk>`_

-Updating from svn
+Updating from hg
 =================

 The best part of installing it in-place is that it makes it easy to update.
-Generally all you need to do is to go to the p4 svn directory and say::
+Generally all you need to do is to go to the p4 hg directory and say::

+  hg pull
-  svn update
+  hg update

-That one command is usually
+That pair of commands is usually sufficient.
-sufficient.
 Occasionally there may have been changes to the C-language code in the ``pf`` module.
-If that is the case (you would be able to see those files as they are updated), and you use the ``pf`` module (it needs Numpy and and GSL -- p4 can run without those) then you would need to do::
+If that is the case (would you be able to see those files as they are updated?), and you use the ``pf`` module then you would need to do::

  python setup.py build_ext -i